MinakSi/freedomMusic/README.md

 # freedomMusic

-This project was done to improve HTML and CSS skills
+This project was done to improve HTML, Bootstrap and CSS skills

 Author: Serhii Minakov  (January, 2020)